 - Leaf bread – laufabrauð.
 This thin, deep fried, wafer like bread is delicious and beautiful, the patterns are made using special rollers, and families take time to get together to make these.
 Within Iceland you see them everywhere and Icelanders abroad will miss them terribly as they are hard to find outside of the country.
 Dusted with icing sugar, they are melt in the mouth heaven.
 For an English language recipe watch this!

 3. Almond Rice pudding – möndlu grautur.
 We don’t want to cause arguments here, so we acknowledge that whilst some eat it as a dessert others (us) eat it as a Christmas breakfast food!
 It’s basically rice pudding with chopped almonds in, and ideally a caramel sauce with it, oh and white chocolate.
-There’s a lot of variations on when to eat this and how to make it, but however your family does it oh it’s so good.
+There’s a lot of variations on when to eat this and how to make it, but however your family does it, oh it’s so good.

 4. Smoked lamb – Hangikjöt.
 We have a lot of sheep here, 2.5 sheep for every person.
 So if we aren’t eating fish we are eating lamb.
-It is traditionally served with uppstúfur, like a bechamel sauce, potatoes and peas, but it is also great cold, a slice on flatkökur (flat cake) goes down a treat.
+It is traditionally served with uppstúfur, like a bechamel sauce, potatoes, and peas, but it is also great cold, a slice on flatkökur (flat cake) goes down a treat.
 As we don’t have many trees here it was originally smoked over sheep dung!
 But that would be a rare delight to find now.
 If you want to learn how to make it watch this video below.

 One that we aren’t a big fan of;

 Fermented Skate (flat fish) – kæst skata.
-Not for the faint of heart, this is possibly more pungent than the imfamous rotten shark – kæstur hákarl – it used to be a Christmas stable, specifically on the Feast of Saint Thorlak, Þorláksmessa -December 23rd.
+Not for the faint of heart, this is possibly more pungent than the infamous rotten shark – kæstur hákarl – it used to be a Christmas stable, specifically on the Feast of Saint Thorlak, Þorláksmessa -December 23rd.
 Nowadays fewer and fewer people are eating it and we totally understand why.
-It’s so pungent that people living in apartment buildings might deeply upset their neighbours, multiple floors away, but serving this * cough * delicacy.
+It’s so pungent that people living in apartment buildings might deeply upset their neighbors, multiple floors away, but serving this * cough * delicacy.